 “Restrained” or “strict constructionist” judges feel obliged to interpret the law only and not attempt to shape it in order to reach a preferred result.
 As George W. Bush put it, “The Constitution should be interpreted for what it is, what it says, not for what somebody hopes it says.”

-Proponents of judicial activism believe that race, class, and gender should be used, not only to select judges but also to determine case outcomes.
+Proponents of judicial activism believe that race, class, and sex should be used, not only to select judges but also to determine case outcomes.
 Those who endorse judicial restraint, on the other hand, reject the idea that any judge should or would allow such factors (or worse, his or her personal background) to dictate legal results.

 The clash of activism vs. restraint is at the center of the judicial nomination battles of the past-and the future.
 Those who believe judges should make law and “do justice” have a keen interest in the personal beliefs and politics of judicial nominees.
 They support candidates who agree with them on political issues and oppose candidates who they feel are not in accord with their political beliefs.